Orbiit/ugwisha/misc/interesting-schedules.md

 Actually, it turns out that Ugwisha thought the `CAASPP` in the staff meeting period was flex.

+And then the school cancelled Clash of the Titans due to the coronavirus so the schedule was reverted to a normal 4-day week day 2 schedule on the correct calendar.

 # 2020-04-02 `Alternate Schedule (see below)`

 ```html